enterprise-contract/ec-policies/README.md

     make fetch-pipeline PIPELINE=<some-pipeline-name>
     more input/input.json # to look at it

-For a realistic Red Hat Trusted Application Pipeline pipeline definition that doesn't require cluster access, if you have the [build-definitions][builddefs] repo checked out nearby you can do something like this:
+For a realistic Konflux pipeline definition that doesn't require cluster access, if you have the [build-definitions][builddefs] repo checked out nearby you can do something like this: